-You can find more information about configuring PingFederate in Configure JSON token management .
+For more information about configuring PingFederate as the token provider, see Configure JSON token management .

-- 5. (Optional) In the Description field, enter a description for the token validator. - 6.
-In the Path field, specify the endpoint path used to verify the signature.
+- 5. Optional: In the Description field, enter a description for the token validator. - 6.
+In the Path field, specify the endpoint path to verify the signature.

-This entry must start with a forward slash (/), and must not end with a forward slash (/).
-Host and port are derived from PingFederate token provider configuration.
-A query string is permitted in the path.
+This entry must start with a forward slash (/), and mustn't end with a forward slash (/).
+PingFederate token provider configuration informs the host and port.
+PingAccess permits query strings in the path.

-7. (Optional) In the Subject Attribute Name field, enter the attribute expected as the subject.
+Optional: In the Subject Attribute Name field, enter the attribute expected as the subject.

-If the specified subject attribute name is not present in the token, validation will fail.
+If this value is configured and the specified subject attribute name isn't present in the token, validation fails.

-8. (Optional) In the Issuer field, enter the expected value of the issuer to include in the access token.
+8. Optional: In the Issuer field, enter the expected value of the issuer to include in the access token.

-If configured, and the value is not present in the token, validation will fail.
+If this value is configured and the specified issuer isn't present in the token, validation fails.

-9. (Optional) In the Audience field, specify the audience value to include in the access token.
+9. Optional: In the Audience field, specify the audience value to include in the access token.

-If configured, and the value is not present in the token, validation will fail.
+If this value is configured and the specified audience isn't present in the token, validation fails.